Techtonica/curriculum/onboarding/professionalism.md

 ### Motivation

 Techtonica is a simulated work environment representative of common tech industry offices.
-Apprentices are expected to behave professionally and to interact professionally with their Techtonica colleagues and staff.
-An apprentice's level of professionalism is an important point of consideration for sponsoring companies.
+Program participants are expected to behave professionally and to interact professionally with their Techtonica colleagues and staff.
+A participant's level of professionalism is an important point of consideration for sponsoring companies.

 Importance to professionalism in workplace: